bbiggerr/lldmca/template/md/dmca/PITCHME.md

 - ONLY forward if access to content is removed
 - Verify validity of counter notice
 - Pass on to the initial reporter
-- After 10 days, restore access if no legal files
+- After 10 days, restore access if no legal filings
 - MUST restore access before 14 days since our receipt of the counter notice
 @olend
 @snapend